View Sonja Colden's Obituary on kpcnews.com and share memories

 She was preceded in death by her parents; daughter, Kimberly Patches; sister, Janet "Suzie" Yumet; and great-granddaughter, Aubree Coe.

-In accordance with Sonja's wishes, cremation will take place with no services.
+In accordance with Sunny's wishes, cremation will take place with no services.
 Memorial contributions may be made to the family.